Photo of 2 young couples walking down a walkway. Each couple holding hands and all of them wearing backpacks.

 Overview

-Teen Dating Violence Awareness Month is an opportunity to speak to the young people in our lives about healthy relationships and the dangers of technology-facilitated abuse.
-It is a time to show those who have been impacted by teen dating violence that they are not alone.
-Whether you share the NYS Domestic and Sexual Violence Hotline number, help navigate Sam and Alex through their new relationship in “Spot the Flags with Sam and Alex”, or wear orange on February 6 for Teen Dating Violence Awareness Day, this page is designed to help you be an ally this February and all year long!
+Teen Dating Violence Awareness Month is an opportunity to speak to the young people in our lives about healthy relationships and to show those who have been impacted by teen dating violence that they are not alone.
+This year, we focus on the dangers of technology-facilitated abuse, and we are launching our online interactive story, “Choose Your Own Adventure: Spot the Flags.”
+This interactive story can help teens recognize healthy and unhealthy relationship dynamics.
+We invite you to follow and share our social media, participate in our online interactive story, wear orange on February 11 for Teen Dating Violence Awareness Day, and use the resources on this page to help you be an ally this February and all year long!

 TDVAM: Healthy Relationship Quiz